-X-rays are radiation waves that pass through your body and create images of internal body organs, tissues and bone.
-It is especially useful for looking at neck bone alignment and detail.
+- X-ray: X-rays are radiation waves that pass through the body and create images of internal body organs, tissues, and bone.
+It’s especially useful for looking at neck bone alignment and detail.

-A CAT scan is very similar to an X-ray in that the CAT scan uses X-rays to develop 3-D images of your body.
+- CAT (Computerized Axial Tomography) scan: A CAT scan is very similar to an X-ray in that it uses X-rays to develop 3-D images of the body.
 It typically shows much better bone detail, and is a much more comprehensive test than the standard X-ray because it captures images of the body in slices from many different angles.

-A myelogram is a type of X-ray test.
-The difference between a myelogram test and a standard X-ray is that with a myelogram, a dye is injected into the spinal canal to help highlight the spinal cord and nerve roots.
-This test shows a high level of detail and is helpful in determining the causes of pressure on nerve roots such as a herniated disk, an injury or a tumor.
+- Myelogram: A myelogram is a type of X-ray test in which a dye is injected into the spinal canal to help highlight the spinal cord and nerve roots.
+This test shows a high level of detail and is helpful in determining the causes of pressure on nerve roots such as a herniated disc, an injury or a tumor.
 For patients who have metal plates or screws in their spine, a myelogram may be preferable to a standard MRI or CAT scan.

-EMG is performed to measure the electrical activity of muscles.
-This is important for determining whether a patient is having a problem related to specific nerves, the brain, the spinal cord or a particular muscle.
+- EMG (Electromyography): EMG is performed to measure the electrical activity of muscles.
+This is important for determining whether a patient is having a problem related to specific nerves, the brain, the spinal cord, or a particular muscle.